Watching the ball drop in Times Square might seem like the best place to be on New Year's Eve.

 It's worth exploring other options should the Times Square celebration prove more than you can handle.

 2. Gather On The Brooklyn Bridge At Midnight

-If you were planning to walk over the Brooklyn Bridge during your trip, why not do it on New Year’s Eve!
+If you are planning to walk over the Brooklyn Bridge during your trip, why not do it on New Year’s Eve?

 This is an informal tradition and quite a popular one.

 Revelers walk over the bridge and count down the clock to midnight among strangers, both locals and tourists.

 The vibe is festive and friendly.
 The views of the city skyline and the harbor are fantastic.

 Here are some of the best New Year's Eve cruises and boat rides.
 Most serve food, drinks, and a view of fireworks.